TheSlavant/Lethelink/README.md

 [![Video thumbnail](public/demo.png)](https://youtu.be/kUsAV1t3ieg)

-Note: Lethelink is an MVP we build in one day.
+Note: Lethelink is an MVP we built in one day.
 Its main purpose is to demonstrate the possibilities of combining powerful AI models in a thoughtful interface.
 This is by no means a finished product, and we encourage others to reuse our code and build on it.

 ## Opportunities